asavoy/zmk-config-Corne-ish-Zen/README.md

   - Move the downloaded `my_keymap.svg` to this repo

 ## Troubleshooting Bluetooth connection

+- Usually toggling off/on the Bluetooth on macOS fixes it.
+If not, follow instructions below:

 > If you are having issue with a lost Bluetooth connection or keyboard halves no longer communicating, and you have tried deleting host connections and re-establishing connections without avail, please try following the steps below to fix this.
 >